9 SaaS Onboarding Examples (+ The Secrets to a Great Process)

 • Optimize the path to the "aha!" moments

-How can I improve my onboarding in SaaS?
+How can I improve my SaaS onboarding?

 • Reduce friction in the signup stage